anoopelias/anoopelias.github.com/_posts/2019-09-30-network-address-translation.md

 ---
 ### UPnP

-Meanwhile, we won't give up without putting up a fight!

 How can we prove that the TCP handshake is not reaching the router?
 The router does not have an OS in it, its some kind of firmware that is running there.
 Can we see what is going on inside?
 Keep looking!